 Phuket Town is developing fast and is a mixture of new top range shows mingled with little Thai restaurants and stalls.
 It's also got a very good multi -Cinema.
 You can buy tickets to the very top range seats...which are luxurious sofa at the back of the cinema and lounge about feeling pretty important for about £5!
 Although it might be barmy even mentioning a cinema under the heading of culture, I do so because of a trilogy that is currently taking Thailand by storm.
 In 1550 to 1605, a charismatic leader merged in Thai History named Pra Naresuan.
 It will show you a major part of Thailand's history of which the Thai's are incredibly proud...you'll be able to show off your extensive knowledge of Thai Culture at the local bar...now that will impress the locals!!

-1stopphuket.com will take you into the web site for the Phuket Thai Culture show.
+Just Google Siam Niramit Phuket and you will be taken into the web site for the Phuket Thai Culture show.
 You have to go...it's some spectacle with no expense spared.
 Combined with dinner and a wander around the side attractions before the main performance..this is a great evening.
 And again, you can show off to your friends that much of the Thai culture comes originally from the Indian myth the Ramayama which as it progressed eastwards through Asia was rewritten in Thai style by Rama 2 in 1805 and renamed the Ramakian.
 And if you ARE interested in this side of Thai culture click the link above and it's all there!

 Have a Great Time in Thailand and Phuket!

 The original Blog (from 2009 to 2017) is found on http://paulsthaihouse.blogspot.com/